 Using Sentiment Analysis Tools in Your Trading

-Sentiment analysis tools are helpful resources for traders when analyzing time horizons.
-Sentiment analysis attempts to track the potential velocity of a move.
-In large part, sentiment measures—including the three thinkorswim® platform tools discussed below—are estimated ranges for a security during a certain time period.
+Sentiment analysis tools are helpful resources for traders when analyzing time horizons or tracking the potential velocity or magnitude of a move.
+Tactically, sentiment measures—including the thinkorswim® platform tools discussed below—offer estimated ranges for a security during a certain time period.

 Tracking volatility on thinkorswim